micropython/micropython/docs/rp2/quickref.rst

 Timers
 ------

-The system timer peripheral on RP2040 provides a global microsecond timebase for the system, and generates interrupts based on this timebase.
-It supports • A single 64-bit counter, incrementing once per microsecond;• This counter can be read from a pair of latching registers, for race-free reads over a 32-bit bus;• Four alarms: match on the lower 32 bits of counter, IRQ on match.The timer uses a one microsecond reference that is generated in the watchdog and derived from the refernce clock,which itself is usually connected to the crystal oscillator.The 64-bit counter effectively can not overflow (thousands of years at 1 MHz), so the system timer is completely monotonic in practice.
+RP2040's system timer peripheral provides a global microsecond timebase and generates interrupts for the same.
+It supports • A single 64-bit counter, incrementing once per microsecond;• This counter can be read from a pair of latching registers, for race-free reads over a 32-bit bus;• Four alarms: match on the lower 32 bits of counter, IRQ on match.
+The watchdog generates a one microsecond reference.

-The system timer is intended to provide a global timebase for software.
-RP2040 has a number of other programmable counter resources which can provide regular interrupts, or trigger DMA transfers.The PWM contains 8× 16-bit programmable counters, which run at up to system speed, can generate interrupts, and can be continuously reprogrammed via the DMA, or trigger DMA transfers to other peripherals.
-8× PIO state machines can count 32-bit values at system speed, and generate interrupts.
-The DMA (Section 2.5) has four internal pacing timers, which trigger transfers at regular intervals.
-Each Cortex-M0+ core (Section 2.4) has a standard 24-bit SysTick timer, counting either the microsecond tic or the system clock.